paxunix/WaitForElements/README.md

 Default=`2000`.
 The promise is rejected if no elements match within this many milliseconds after the promise is created.
 If -1, wait for as long as the document is alive.

-##### options.visible

-Default=`undef` (no filtering based on visibility).
-The set of elements matching the selectors is filtered only to those that are visible.  **NOTE:** visible means that the element is not hidden in the DOM, NOT that it's overlapping the viewport (for example, this will not detect if an element scrolls into view).
-If set to `all`, all matched elements must be visible to resolve the promise.
-For all other truthy values, one or more elements must be visible to resolve the promise.

 ##### options.filter

 Default = no-op (no filtering).
 Function that takes an array of elements that match the selectors and returns a new array of elements.
 If the returned array is empty, waiting continues (if the timeout permits).
 Otherwise, the promise is resolved with the returned array of unique elements.
-If `options.visible` is non-nullish, the array of input elements passed to this function is filtered for visibility (see above).

 ##### options.attributeFilter